-Androgen-genetic alopecia corresponds to a progressive and permanent loss of hair from the anterior and upper parts of the scalp.
-The earlier the hair loss begins (15-16 years) the greater it will be, leading in extreme cases to Socratic baldness, where only a narrow band of hair remains covering the neck and the sides of the skull.
+Androgenogenic alopecia corresponds to a progressive and permanent loss of hair from the anterior and upper parts of the scalp.
+The earlier the fall begins (15-16 years), the more important it will be, resulting in extreme cases in Socratic baldness, where only a narrow band of hair remains covering the neck and sides of the skull.

 Transplant intervention by FUT

-It consists of transplanting hair from a dense area into a bald area.
+It involves grafting hair from a dense area into a bald area.

-A strip of scalp 1 to 2 cm wide is taken from the neck area.
+A 1 to 2 cm wide scalp strip is taken from the neck area.

 The strip is then cut into micro grafts of 1 to 3 hairs.

-These micro grafts are placed in the area to be treated, respecting the natural orientation of the hair.
+These micro grafts are placed in the area to be treated while respecting the natural orientation of the hair.
 Mono-hair implants are made on the anterior line in order to obtain a more natural effect.
-2-3 hair implants are used in more posterior areas to increase hair density.
+2 to 3 hairs implants are used in the more posterior areas to increase hair density.